 We have to admit, we’ve got a soft spot for Apollo Bay.
 If we could live anywhere along the Great Ocean Rd, this would probably be it.
 Book your campsite at Marengo next summer and you’ll see what we’re talking about.
 Sure, it's a slight drive out of Melbourne, but we deserve it in 2021 and it truly is some of the best camping you'll find in Victoria.
 Holiday Park is on the comfier side of the camping spectrum.
-You’re 50m back from the beach, there’s good WIFI coverage throughout the site, plus all your upgrades like cosy cabins, BBQ, adventure playgrounds and a massive Camp Kitchen.
+You’re 50m back from the beach, there’s good WIFI coverage throughout the site, plus all your upgrades like cozy cabins, BBQ, adventure playgrounds and a massive Camp Kitchen.
 A good one for camping newbies, or families with a pooch in tow.

 Johanna Beach | Great Ocean Rd

 Another classic camping spot, and one of the best camping spots, along the Great Ocean Rd that still holds up in 2021.
 Johanna Beach is actually used as a back-up for the World Surf League championships if the waves at Belles Beach suck (which happens about once every billion years).
 It’s a quiet little spot among the sand dunes, perfect if you like a spot of surfing with your camp.
 It’s free too, which is a bonus, although that does mean you’ll have to go without power.
 Just a heads up: the surface is a little uneven, and there’s a mean slope heading down towards the beach.
 You might want to bring some squishy bedding to even out the angle.